Úřad průmyslového vlastnictví

 Dated transfer agreement, excerpt from the contract in which the change of owner is evident, confirmation of the transfer (Office form), proof of transfer (Office form).

 If the right is transferred for other reasons, a document confirming this fact.
 The application for the transfer of the trademark is subject to an administrative fee of CZK 600.
 The administrative fee shall be paid by invoice or account transfer to the account of the Industrial Property Office No. 3711-21526-001/0710 always indicating the variable payment symbol.
 The variable payment symbol is the payment identification and must always be indicated.
-It is also possible to pay the administrative fee for the transfer by posting stamps or in cash at the Office's cash desk.
+It is also possible to pay the administrative fee for the transfer in cash at the Office's cash desk.

 A variable symbol is a numerical code, the construct of which is as follows: